Enum cexpr::nom::IResult

 fn map_inc<F>(self, f: F) -> IResult<I, O, E> where F: FnOnce(Needed) -> Needed

-Maps a IResult<I, O, E>
+Maps a IResult<I, O, E> to IResult<I, O, E> by appling a function

-to a contained Incomplete
+to a contained Incomplete value, leaving Done and Error value

 untouched.